 - Inn at Mt.
 Shasta (Mt.
 Shasta City)

 - Cabins @ Burney Falls: Two accessible cabins (#59 & #62) are available in the Rim Campground.
 Inside, the cabins are equipped with heat and two single beds with foam mats, but no electricity.
 Outside, each cabin has its own fire pit, picnic table, and space for a tent.
 Accessible restrooms/showers and parking are available in the campground loop.
 Phone (530) 335-2777 for more information.

 Food + Drinks

 - Berryvale Grocery Store (Mt.
-Shasta City): Quality grocery market located in heart of downtown with gourmet, organic and regular items.
+Shasta City): Quality grocery market located in the heart of downtown with gourmet, organic, and regular items.
 A café is also located inside in the back and is a favorite among locals

 - Thrive Bar (Mt.
 Shasta City): Best known for their kombucha on tap, but also serves other organic drinks along with coffee and tea.
 (No alcohol.)